TasneemShaffee/VLM-RobustLens/README.md

 ```

 ## Datasets Preparation:
-From the current parent directory, write the following commands:
+From the current parent directory, write the following commands to download the VQAv2 validation:
 ```bash
 mkdir Datasets
 cd Datasets